datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 ## Regional Performance Variation

-Regions show large differences in revenue and promotion reliance.
-Applying a national strategy ignores these differences and causes margin leakage.
+Regions show significant differences in revenue generation and promotion reliance.
+Applying a uniform national strategy ignores local price sensitivity, demand elasticity, and customer behavior.

+### Business Risk

+- Margin leakage in strong regions that do not require promotions
+- Underperformance in price-sensitive regions due to ineffective offers
+- Inability to optimize pricing at a local level

+### Solutions

+Regional strategies should be customized using local performance data:

+- Reduce or eliminate promotions in regions with strong full-price demand
+- Test value-based alternatives in promotion-heavy but high-revenue regions
+- Diagnose non-price barriers in low-revenue regions
+- Re-evaluate whether some regions should receive reduced investment

 ### Regional Strategy Framework